Create a PyPI account for Pulp3 core and all plugins

 Then we will likely find that several of those namespaces always need to be delivered together, and could bundle them into one package and RPM, such as pulp_platform.
 I would anticipate pulp_platform to include "app", "plugin", and "tasking" namespaces at least, if not more.

-#10 Updated by bmbouter about 3 years ago
+#10 Updated by bmbouter over 3 years ago

 - Subject changed from Publish Pulp on PyPI to Create PyPI accounts for Pulp3 core and all plugins